The 2017 YSEALI Civil Society Development Fellows

 Program Requirements and Restrictions: Participants are expected to participate fully in the program.
 They are expected to attend all workshops and organized activities.
 The program is very intensive and there will be little time for personal pursuits unrelated to the program.
 This is not a tourism program but an intensive professional experience.
 However, please realize that this is a group project.
 Not every appointment will be specifically designed to your interests.
 Every appointment will contribute to overall understanding of NGO management and civil society issues.
 This is an inter-disciplinary program specifically designed to bring together people from different backgrounds and professions in a shared goal of civil society development.

 English Language Ability: All candidates must demonstrate English language fluency.
 The program is rigorous and demanding.
 Participants will be expected to handle reading materials in English and to be full and active participants in all seminar and panel discussions.
 English fluency is vital to a successful experience.

 Candidate Description and Qualifications: The participants are expected to be highly motivated professionals working in a civil society organization.
 All participants will have a good knowledge of English.
 We welcome applicants from both rural and urban areas, with little or no prior experience in the United States or elsewhere outside your home country.
 We welcome participants of all backgrounds.
 We encourage those with disabilities to apply as our program will accommodate such needs.

-The recruitment period is October 15 – December 1, 2016.
+This recruitment for Group 2 period is March 1 – April 15, 2017.
 Application review will be conducted by local partners in conjunction with the Mansfield Center of the University of Montana.
-Successful applicants will progress to a telephone interview between December 7-20 in order to assess English-language skills and further ascertain suitability for the program.
-A select number will be chosen for personal interviews earlier January, 2017.
-Seven primary participants and one alternate will be chosen from most countries and notified by late February 2017.
+Successful applicants will progress to a telephone interview between 8-12 May in order to assess English-language skills and further ascertain suitability for the program.
+A select number will be chosen for personal interviews in late May, 2017.
+Three primary participants and one alternate will be chosen from Cambodia and notified by late June 2017.

 To learn more about the program, please click link below to see video